ricosjp/monolish/doc/sample_doc/cpu.md

   monolish::matrix::CRS<double> A(A_COO); // Create CRS format and convert from COO format

   // length A.row()
-  // Random vector length A.row() with values in the range 1.0 to 2.0
-  monolish::vector<double> x(A.get_row(), 1.0, 2.0);
+  // Random vector length A.row() with random values in the range 1.0 to 2.0 monolish::vector<double> x(A.get_row(), 1.0, 2.0);
   monolish::vector<double> b(A.get_row(), 1.0, 2.0);